-To run GemStone, you must create a key file.
-Instructions and information to create this file were shipped with the distribution media.
-If either of these materials is missing, call GemStone Contract Administration.
+To run GemStone, you must have a key file.
+The keyfile contents are provided by your GemStone sales representative, or contact keyfiles@gemstone.com.

-1. Change the permissions on the directory \$GEMSTONE/sys so that you can create the file:

-'''

-% cd $GEMSTONE/sys

-% chmod 755 .

-'''

-- 2. Using a text editor and the information provided, create the key file \$GEMSTONE/sys/gemstone.key. - 3.
-Change the file and directory permissions so that they are no longer writable:
+- 1. Change the permissions on the directory \$GEMSTONE/sys so that you can create the file.
+This is a default location for the GemStone key; another location may be specified in the GemStone configuration file. - % cd \$GEMSTONE/sys - % chmod 755 . - 2.
+Using a text editor, create the key file \$GEMSTONE/sys/gemstone.key. - 3.
+GemStone keys are provided in text email.
+Paste the contents of this email into the keyfile and save. - 4.
+Change the file and directory permissions so that they are no longer writable: - % chmod 555 gemstone.key - % chmod 555 .

-'''

-% chmod 555 gemstone.key

-% chmod 555 .

-'''